o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

  }
 ```

-The O3DE drag\-and\-drop system uses the same semantics as the Qt drag and drop system.
+The O3DE drag-and-drop system uses the same semantics as the Qt drag and drop system.
 For more information, see [Drag and Drop](http://doc.qt.io/qt-5/dnd.html) in the Qt documentation.

 ### 3. Customizing the Context Menu